-An electrical injury is damage to the skin or internal organs when a person comes into direct contact with an electrical current.
-Electrocution and the burn aftermath may be equally traumatizing for victims and while our burn attorneys can’t undo the pain, we can help by fighting on your behalf.
-Our California electrical burn injury attorneys have signifiant experience handling electrocution and electrical burn injury cases.
+An electrical injury is a damage to the skin or internal organs when a person comes into direct contact with an electrical current.
+Electrocution and the burning aftermath may be equally traumatizing for victims and while our burn attorneys can’t undo the pain, we can help by fighting on your behalf.
+Our California electrocution burn injury attorneys have significant experience handling electrocution and electrical burn injury cases.

 The attorneys at the Liljegren Law Group work with clients and family members to detail the impact of the electrocution or electrical burn accident.
 Nerve damage or cognitive disruption may make it impossible to return to work.
 Others suffer a range of symptoms from numbness and tingling to memory loss or even personality change.
-Our goal is to ensure that the medical, financial, psychological and emotional aspects of a electrocution or electrical burn are appropriately compensated.
-We prepare for trial in the event that the responsible party denies liability or the insurance companies refuse to pay full damages.
+Our goal is to ensure that the medical, financial, psychological and emotional aspects of electrocution or electrical burn are appropriately compensated.
+We prepare for trial if the responsible party denies liability or the insurance companies refuse to pay full damages.

-To schedule a free consultation with one of our California electrocution and electrical burn injury lawyers, call us today at 866.613.9906 or fill out our online case evaluation.
+To schedule a free consultation with one of our California electrocution injury lawyers, call us today at 866.613.9906 or fill out our online case evaluation.

 There are six basic types of electrical burns.
 Sometimes, a victim of an electrical burn can suffer from two or more electrical burns.
 Medical professionals should handle and treat each burn differently based on its cause and severity.
 The main types of electrical burns include:

 If your electrical burn was caused by a negligent party, you may be entitled to compensation.
 Give our California Electrocution injury lawyers a call for a free case evaluation at 866.613.9906 Our law firm specializes in burn injury cases in California.
 Schedule an appointment today or tell us about your injuries using our online contact form.